open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 ![config-community](uploads/images/community-admin-config-01.png)

-Please enter and **record** details for the Community administrator.
+Please enter and **record** details for the Community Administrator.

 Click `Save` to continue.